ARM9/DSP-1-demo-dis/README.md

 #### Build instructions ####

-1. Install Make and Asar
+1. Install asar
-2. Type make in cmd/terminal
+2. Use make, or drag dsp1.s into the asar executable